Supernova: Telescope findings

 With the development of the astronomical telescope, observation and discovery of fainter and more distant supernovae became possible.
 The first such observation was of SN 1885A in the Andromeda Galaxy.
 A second supernova, SN 1895B, was discovered in NGC 5253 a decade later.
 Early work on what was originally believed to be simply a new category of novae was performed during the 1920s.
 These were variously called "upper-class Novae", "Hauptnovae", or "giant novae".
-The name "supernovae" is thought to have been coined by Walter Baade and Zwicky in lectures at Caltech during 1931.
+The name "supernovae" is thought to have been coined by Walter Baade and Zwicky in lectures at Caltech in 1931.
 It was used, as "super-Novae", in a journal paper published by Knut Lundmark in 1933, and in a 1934 paper by Baade and Zwicky.
-By 1938, the hyphen had been lost and the modern name was in use.
+By 1938, the hyphen was no longer used and the modern name was in use.

 American astronomers Rudolph Minkowski and Fritz Zwicky developed the modern supernova classification scheme beginning in 1941.
 During the 1960s, astronomers found that the maximum intensities of supernovae could be used as standard candles, hence indicators of astronomical distances.
 Some of the most distant supernovae observed in 2003 appeared dimmer than expected.
 This supports the view that the expansion of the universe is accelerating.
 Techniques were developed for reconstructing supernovae events that have no written records of being observed.
 The date of the Cassiopeia A supernova event was determined from light echoes off nebulae, while the age of supernova remnant RX J0852.0-4622 was estimated from temperature measurements and the gamma ray emissions from the radioactive decay of titanium-44.